SharmaJi-29/Hackerrank-Problem-Solving/README.md

 ## Problem-Solving Approach
 **1. Understand the Problem :**
 - Identify what is being asked.
 - Note input constraints and expected output format.
-2. Plan Your Solution:
+**2. Plan Your Solution :**
 •	Think of the most efficient approach (time and space complexity).
 •	Break down the solution into logical steps.
 3. Implement: